 About St. Luke’s, its Clergy, Staff and Vestry

-St. Luke’s has embarked upon a dynamic growth program focusing on traditional and contemporary worship, enhanced ministries to families and children, expanded music programs, with a special emphasis on children, and engaging Christian Formation to strengthen the faith of every parishioner at every stage of life.
-We invite you to join us.
-We believe you’ll not only like it here, you’ll feel right at home.
+St. Luke’s has embarked upon a dynamic growth program focusing on worship, outreach ministries, expanded music programs, and engaging Bible Study and Christian education to strengthen the faith of perishioners at every stage of life.

 The Episcopal Church